jdxyw/generativeart/docs/doc.md

 ## Dot Line

-`dot line` would draw images with short dot and short.
+`dot line` would draw images with the short dot and short.
 The short lines would compose as a big circle.

 ### parameters

-- n: The number of element in this image.
+- n: The number of elements in this image.
 - ras/canv: Control the appearance of this image.
-- randColor: Use the the specified color or random colors.
+- randColor: Use the specified color or random colors.

 ```go
 dl := generativeart.NewDotLine(100, 20, 50, false)